-My focus in this entry is on taking a year or more prior to medical school to spend on activities other than a post-bac program.
+My focus in this post is on taking a year or more prior to medical school to spend on activities other than a post-bac program.
 For applicants who don’t have the necessary pre-requisites for medical school or who need to strengthen their academic credentials, a post-bac or special master’s program is a good route.
-You can read about these here.
+You can read more about these in our post-bac posts .

 Here are some of the major ways in which to spend a gap year before medical school: